codecoms/codecoms.github.io/_posts/2013-06-13-Test-driven-Develpment-With-Ruby-rspec.md

   - blog
   - ruby
   - programming
 categories: ruby
+blurb: >
+  Start coding using Test Driven Development with Ruby rspec.
+How to install and use rspec, create test methods and execute tests.

 ---

 Test Driven Development (TDD) is defined as the "<em>software development process that relies on the repetition of a very short development cycle: first the developer writes an (initially failing) automated test case that defines a desired improvement or new function, then produces the minimum amount of code to pass that test, and finally refactors the new code to acceptable standards"</em> <a title="Test Driven Development on Wikipedia" href="http://en.wikipedia.org/wiki/Test-driven_development" target="_blank">[Wikipedia]</a>.